TorbenSell/TorbenSell/README.md

 Hi,

-I'm Torben Sell, a PhD student at the University of Cambridge, UK, specialising in Bayesian computational methodology (in particular sampling methods, MCMC, function space priors).
+I'm Torben Sell, a postdoc at the University of Edinburgh, UK.

-If you have any questions on any of my repos, feel free to email me at t.sell at maths.cam.ac.uk 😊
+If you have any questions on any of my repos, feel free to email me at torben.sell at ed.ac.uk 😊

 Take care and be kind!